Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Introduction

 \section{Introduction}

-Network science is a rapidly expanding field of research that focuses on investigating the structure and dynamics of interdependent phenomena in complex systems of various scientific disciplines.
-This approach has been applied especially in studies of social science and communication networks, but also in studies of biological networks and its numerous subfields.
-In these fields of research, various modeling and other computational methodologies have become important in characterizing and analyzing the properties of these networks.
-The methods used in network science comprise a range of approaches, including statistical techniques, visualization methods, and various metrics that describe the structure, properties, and processes in networks.
-An important area of research focuses on clusters and communities in networks, where numerous methods for detecting communities have been proposed.
-In addition, basic tools, such as network centrality metrics, help measure the importance of individual nodes within the network structure.
+Network science is a rapidly growing field that investigates the structure and dynamics of interdependent phenomena in complex systems across various disciplines.
+It has been particularly useful in social sciences, communication networks, and biological networks.
+Key methodologies in this field include statistical analyses, visualization techniques, and metrics that describe network properties.
+A significant area of research is the identification of clusters and communities in networks, for which many detection methods have been developed.

-In this article, we will frequently refer to paths, walks, and cycles.
-Based on \cite{bender2010} and \cite{bovet2022centralities}, we define a walk on a network as an alternating sequence of nodes and edges, where every node is incident to both the edges that come before and after it in the sequence, and a path on a network is a walk where all nodes and edges are distinct.
-It is important to emphasize that all paths are walks, but all walks are not paths.
-A cycle is a walk where edges are required to be distinct, and the only repeated nodes are the first and the last node of the walk \cite{bender2010}.
+In the analysis of networks, many methods focus on the structural properties of paths, walks, and cycles.
+A walk is an alternating sequence of nodes and edges, with each node connected to its preceding and following edges.
+A path is a specific type of walk in which all nodes and edges are distinct.
+Therefore, while all paths are walks, not all walks are paths.
+A cycle, on the other hand, is a walk in which the edges are distinct and only the first and last nodes may be repeated.

+To characterize the local and global network structures, various centrality metrics have been developed~\cite{qiu2021ranking}.
 Standard network centrality metrics, such as degree centrality, closeness centrality, and betweenness centrality, have become common in network science.
-The degree centrality $C_D(v)$ of node $v$ measures the number of neighbors $k_v$ that the node has with respect to the total possible number of neighbors \cite{saxena2020centrality}, as follows where $N$ is the total number of nodes in the network.
-The closeness centrality $C_C(v)$ of a node $v$ measures how close the node is to all other nodes in the network \cite{saxena2020centrality}.
-It is calculated as the reciprocal of the average length of the shortest paths between node $v$ and all other nodes in the graph:
+The degree centrality $C_D(v)$ of the node $v$ measures the number of neighbors $k_v$ that the node has with respect to the total possible number of neighbors~\cite{saxena2020centrality}, reading

+where $N$ is the total number of nodes in the network.
+The closeness centrality $C_C(v)$ of a node $v$ measures how close the node is to all other nodes in the network~\cite{saxena2020centrality}.
+It is calculated as the reciprocal of the average length of the shortest paths between node $v$ and all other network nodes

-The betweenness centrality $b(v)$ measures how frequently a node $v$ lies on the shortest path between two other nodes in the network:
+The betweenness centrality $b(v)$ measures how frequently a node $v$ lies on the shortest path between two other nodes in the network